 Set Deployment Properties (Reporting Services)

-In SQL Server Data Tools (SSDT), you must specify the report server and optionally the folders for reports and shared data sources so that you can publish the items in a Report Server project to a report server.
-The properties and values that SQL Server Data Tools (SSDT) needs to build, preview an deploy reports are stored in project configurations of the Report Server project.
+In SQL Server Data Tools (SSDT) or Visual Studio, you must specify the report server and optionally the folders for reports and shared data sources so that you can publish the items in a Report Server project to a report server.
+The properties and values that SQL Server Data Tools (SSDT) or Visual Studio need to build, preview, and deploy reports are stored in project configurations of the Report Server project.
 You can create multiple named sets for these project properties, so that you can conveniently switch between property sets.
 Each set of properties is a configuration.
 For example, you can have a configuration for publishing reports to a test server and a different configuration for publishing reports to a production server.

 Use Configuration Manager to create and manage sets of project properties in project configurations.
 Configuration Manager is a feature supported by Visual Studio, on which SQL Server Data Tools is based.

-Do not confuse this feature with the Reporting Services Configuration Manager, which is used to configure Reporting Services after installation.
-For more information, see Configuration and Administration a Report Server (Reporting Services SharePoint Mode).
+Do not confuse this feature with the Report Server Configuration Manager, which is used to configure Reporting Services after installation.
+For more information, see Configure and Administer a Report Server (SSRS Native Mode).

 In SQL Server Data Tools, the action of publishing reports from a Report Server project or solution is known as deploying reports.